-U.N envoy complains of state surveillance, access restrictions in Myanmar
+U.N. envoy complains of state surveillance, access restrictions in Myanmar

 Continued alleged abuses by security forces and killings by suspected Rohingya militants of those perceived to be working with the government left many Rohingya "terrified and often caught between violence on both sides", she said.

-Reporting by Simon Lewis; Editing by Alison Williams
+Reporting by Simon Lewis; Editing by Alison Williams and Michael Perry